TACC-Cloud/agave-cli/README.md

 To get more details
 [see the documentation for the latest changes](docs/docsite).
-For more oficial documentation see [Agave](https://tacc-cloud.readthedocs.io/projects/agave/en/latest/).
+For more official documentation see [Agave](https://tacc-cloud.readthedocs.io/projects/agave/en/latest/).

 The first time you use the CLI, you will need to create a session.
 You will need to create credentials to interact with a tenant.
-The credentials will, by default, be store in `~/.agave/`.
+The credentials will, by default, be stored in `~/.agave/`.

 ```
 $ auth-session-init